afunnydev/tinysociety/content/articles/2018-07-27-11-beautiful-types-of-tiny-houses.md

 *Building on a foundation*

 Like a “typical” house, you could choose to build your tiny home on a concrete foundation.
 With this option, you get quite a bit of design freedom.
+May be adding your own visuals, branding, and a logo from a [logo maker](https://www.brandcrowd.com/logo-maker).

 *Building on skids or runners*